tengcharmaine/tp/docs/DeveloperGuide.md

 **Potential Issues With Current Feature**

-Users have given us the feedback that our notes window on the right hand side of the split pane does not update with the use of `find` command.
+Users have given us the feedback that our notes window on the right hand side of the split pane does not update with the use of other commands.
-For instance, if our notes panel currently already have `John`'s notes reflected on it, using the `find` command to find someone who is not `John` will not cause the notes panel to update accordingly. `John`'s notes will still exist on the notes panel despite the executing the `find` command to `find` a differing person.
+For instance, if our notes panel currently already have `John`'s notes reflected on it, using the `addnote` command to add a note of another contact who is not `John` will not cause the notes panel to update accordingly. `John`'s notes will still exist on the notes panel despite the executing the `addnote` command to edit the note of another person.
-This could bring inconvenience to the user as users will not be able to view a contact's notes immediately upon using the `find` command.
+This could bring inconvenience to the user as users will not be able to view a contact's notes immediately upon using other commands.
 They would then have to go through the hassle of typing the `show` command to allow the new contact's note to be displayed on the notes panel.

 **Proposed Enhancements**

-In order to make it more convenient for the users, we will enhance `find` command such that on executing the `find` command, the notes of the first person appearing at the top of the search results will replace the current notes in the notes panel.
+In order to make it more convenient for the users, we will enhance all of our commands such that the notes of the contact involved in the last executed command will have his/her notes replace the current notes in the notes panel.
 We will also allow users to know whose note they are viewing, by displaying the patient's name or IC number.

 **Examples**

+- If the notes panel is currently displaying the notes of the user with `IC_NUMBER` of `T1234567C`, executing `addnote T0123456A n\diabetes`, will cause the notes panel to update to the notes of user with `IC_NUMBER` of `T0123456A`
-- If the notes panel is currently displaying the notes of the user with `IC_NUMBER` of `T1234567C`, executing `find T0123456A`, will cause the notes panel to update to the notes of user with `IC_NUMBER` of `T0123456A`
+- - If the notes panel is currently displaying the notes of the user with `IC_NUMBER` of `T1234567C`, executing `edit T0123456A p\12345678`, will cause the notes panel to update to the notes of user with `IC_NUMBER` of `T0123456A`

-### Enabling optional fields
+### Support more languages

 **Potential Issues With Current Feature**

-Currently, all fields: `name`, `age`, `sex`, `ic`, `phone`, `email` and `address` are compulsory.
-However, there might be instances in which
-`phone` and `email` might not be necessary since patients might not provide.
+Currently, ClinicMate only support English and does not support other language such as Chinese, Japanese, Arabic etc. This restricts the usability of users who does not use English.
+In another scenario where the patient name might not be in English, the user will also not be able to perform most commands such as `add`, `edit` etc.

 **Proposed Enhancements**

-We will be allowing some fields such as `phone` and `email` which are not necessary to be optional.
+We will be allowing more languages to be supported in ClinicMate

 **Examples**

-- `add n\John Doe p\12345678 i\T0123456A ag\12 s\M a\311, Clementi Ave 2, #02-25` will be allowed.
-- `add n\John Doe e\johndoe@mail.com i\T0123456A ag\12 s\M a\311, Clementi Ave 2, #02-25` will be allowed.
+- `add n\ジョン p\12345678 e\johndoe@mail.com　i\T0123456A ag\12 s\M a\311, Clementi Ave 2, #02-25` will be allowed.
-- `add n\John Doe i\T0123456A ag\12 s\M a\311, Clementi Ave 2, #02-25` will be allowed.
+- `edit n\ジョン p\12345678` will be allowed.

 ### Improving error handling for `edit` command